NOTICE

 WEB INTERFACE

 The homepage features random throws that change each time you navigate between pages.
-The NFTs' on-chain animations are directly integrated into the site's 3D scene.
+The NFTs' on-chain animations are directly integrated into the site's 3D scene with minor camera changes for practicality.
 Switch to LOW REZ mode if the animation stutters.

 CONNECT

 Connect an EVM wallet to the Etherlink network.
 Click your address to open your wallet page.
-Click "animation" or "preview" to view the original artwork.
+Click "on-chain animation" or "on-chain preview" to view the original artwork.

 MINT

 Choose a random throw or enter a custom one.
 To mint [1,2,3,4,5], enter 12345.
 The site checks availability automatically.
 Availability is not a reservation.
-Click "SEE ALL AVAILABLE" to open the full map of all 48,619 possible throws.
+Click "MINT MAP" to open the full map of all 48,619 possible throws.

 COLLECTION

 Browse all minted throws.
-Sort by token ID or dice count, search by ID or wallet address, click previews to load their animation and details.
+Sort by token ID or dice count, search by throw values, token ID, or wallet address, click previews to load their animation and details.

 LEADERBOARD